rrobinlee/rrobinlee/README.md

 # Projects and Notes

-- Repositories contain old projects while at UCLA and UCSB.
+- Repositories contain old projects from UCLA and UCSB.
 - See below for notes I use at work/school.

 <br>